ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/grants.md

 redirect_from: "/CAP/CAP_goal_8.html"

 #use this section if you want to highlight something other than the quarterly action plan
-featured-box: Public Comment Period for Grants Title 2 CFR Now Open until DATE
+featured-box: Public Comment Period for Proposed Changes to 2 CFR Now Open until March 23, 2020
 featured-box-url:
 featured-box-button: Submit Comments
 #end featured section